Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Tomographic bin widths in the photometric galaxy bias approximation

 \section{Tomographic bin widths in the photometric galaxy bias approximation}

 In this appendix, the effects of the width and photo-$z$ spread for the galaxy bias measurement described in section \ref{sec:modeling:photoz_gal_bias} are investigated.
-In the aforementioned section, the choice is to use $\dz=0.1$ tomographic bins in order to recover galaxy bias.
-We verify here if such an approximation is valid and verify if the fairly wide profiles of the distributions presented in Figure \ref{fig:photoz_gal_bias} do not significantly affect the recovered bias expression, compared to a correction where one would use much narrower tomographic bins such as in \cite{Cawthon2022DESY3Boss} ($\dz=0.02$).
-In fact, using very narrow tomographic bins to probe galaxy bias leads to its own set of difficulties, as one must take into account new systematics such as border effects with adjacent bins, validity of the Limber equation, and use spectroscopic bins with minimal data.
+In the aforementioned section, the choice is to use $\dz=0.1$ tomographic bins in order to recover auto-correlation evolution.
+In the context of this appendix we will compare deviations in galaxy bias $b_p(z)$ inferred from the approximated $\bo^\mathrm{meas}_{pp}$ with the the galaxy bias found using the underlying true $\bo^\mathrm{true}_{pp}$, and thus evaluate efficiency of the method with deviations from the chosen bias model.
+Therefore, to compare deviations from bias expressions instead of $\bo_{pp}$, we will use the linear bias approximation in this appendix.
+We note that the linear bias assumption is not involved in the computation of $\bo^\mathrm{meas}_{pp}$ and thus not included in the $n(z)$ measurement.
+The purpose of this appendix is to assess if binning by $\dz_{p_k}=0.1$ is valid and verify if the fairly wide profiles of the distributions presented in Figure \ref{fig:photoz_gal_bias} do not significantly affect the recovered $\bo^\mathrm{meas}_{pp}$ expression, compared to a correction where one would use much narrower tomographic bins such as in \cite{Cawthon2022DESY3Boss} ($\dz=0.02$).
+In fact, using very narrow tomographic bins to probe galaxy bias leads to its own set of difficulties, as one must take into account new systematics such as border effects with adjacent bins, validity of the Limber equation, and use of spectroscopic bins with minimal data.
 Effects of using different tomographic bin widths for this correction were explored in \cite{EuclidClusterRedshifts2025}.

-For this model, we assume that the underlying photometric galaxy bias $b_p^{\rm true}$ follows three different forms (case a,b and c):
+For this model, we assume that the underlying photometric galaxy bias $b_p^{\rm true}$ follows three different forms (case a, b and c):

+where $D(z)$ is the factor of growth of the universe.
+The measured distributions for tomographic bins are assumed to follow $n^\mathrm{meas}_{p_k}(z)$ distributions where $p_k$ are the successive tomographic bins.
+In this context, the $p$ subscript is used to describe a generic tomographic bin, different from the fiducial HSC tomographic bins presented in the main corpus of this work.